mgrube753/bachelor-thesis/30_documentation/README.md

 ## Purpose

 - **API Integration Guides:**
-  Step-by-step instructions for configuring and using LLM providers (OpenAI, Anthropic, Google, DeepSeek).
+  Desired instructions for configuring and using LLM providers (OpenAI, Anthropic, Google, DeepSeek).

 - **Code Reference:**
   Detailed documentation for each experimental script, including usage, dependencies, and workflow.